gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 ---

 Gatsby themes introduce a concept called "shadowing".
-This feature allows users to override a component, or any other file, in the `src` directory to customize it.
+This feature allows users to replace a file in the `src` directory that is included in the webpack bundle with their own implementation.
+This works for React components, pages in `src/pages`, JSON files, TypeScript files, as well as any other imported file (such as `.css`) in your site.

 A practical use case is when you've installed `gatsby-theme-blog` and want to customize the author Bio component to add your own biographical content.
 Component shadowing lets you replace the theme’s original file, `gatsby-theme-blog/src/components/bio.js`, with your own file to override with any changes you need.